Permalink | Date posted: July 29, 2011

-The Foreign Policy Initiative, founded in 2009 by a host of neoconservative figures, helps lead beltway advocacy of militaristic and Israel-centric U.S. foreign policies.
+The Foreign Policy Initiative, founded in 2009 by a host of neoconservative figures, is a leading advocate for a militaristic and Israel-centric U.S. foreign policies.

 Jennifer Rubin is a blogger at the Washington Post who is notorious for her anti-liberal invective and “pro-Israel” advocacy.

 Marc Thiessen, a former speechwriter for President George W. Bush, is a Washington Post columnist and American Enterprise Institute visiting fellow known for his defense of hawkish U.S. security and defense policies, including “enhanced interrogation techniques."

 Many have hailed the midterm elections as a victory for the Tea Party.
 The dramatic Republican Party gains in the…

 Inter Press Service In one of U.S. president Dwight D. Eisenhower's most remembered speeches, he warned against "the acquisition of…

 Yochi J. Dreazen, Former Cheney Aide Addington, Now at Heritage, Driver in Debt Debate, National Journal, July 26, 2011